variety/variety/README.markdown

     $ mongo test --eval "var collection = 'users', sort = { updated_at : -1 }, logKeysContinuously = true" variety.js

 #### Exclude Subkeys ####
 Sometimes you inherit a database full of junk.
-Maybe the previous developer put data in the database keys, which causes variety to go out of memory when run.
-After you've run the `logKeysContinuously` to figure out which subkeys may be a problem, you can use this option to run variety without those subkeys.
+Maybe the previous developer put data in the database keys, which causes Variety to go out of memory when run.
+After you've run the `logKeysContinuously` to figure out which subkeys may be a problem, you can use this option to run Variety without those subkeys.

     db.users.insert({name:"Walter", someNestedObject:{a:{b:{c:{d:{e:1}}}}}, otherNestedObject:{a:{b:{c:{d:{e:1}}}}}});